Hovercraft-Studio/oversite/server/README.md

 ## TODO:

-- Debug components for AppStore - health-check components
+- Debug components for AppStore - health-check components for camera feeds, etc
   - True/false or (0/1) option
-  - Add automatic heartbeat component for:
-    - TD (Added this in haxademic-td) - needs to send ms!
+- Add heartbeat component in TD (Added this in haxademic-td, but needs to send uptime ms)!
-    - Node - needs to send ms!
 - Vite Dashboard
-  - heartbeat send:
-    - node app
-    - web component
-    - TD app
   - Store data in data objects for sorting & adding
     - Update row data on incoming store update (right now it just flashes the row)
     - Keep HTML elements instead of re-rendering each update, so we keep animations running
     - Better flash on row when updated
     - [WIP] Show last updated time
   - Show list of clients w/sender & heartbeat
-    - Show a list of all connected clients in the UI - need new web component
     - Can we match sender with client and heartbeat to have a more robust client list?
     - Last message sent time
   - Sort data?